strapi/strapi/SECURITY.md

 As of May 2022 (and until this document is updated), only the v4.x.x _stable_ releases of Strapi are supported for updates and bug fixes.
 Any previous versions are currently not supported and users are advised to use them "at their own risk".

-- v3.x.x support is limited to Critical/High severity or security updates only until December 2022
+- v3.x.x support is limited to Critical/High severity security updates only until December 2022
 - v4.x.x is considered LTS until further notice

 ## Reporting a Vulnerability